mikeski-aa/ocr-scoreboard-check/README.md

 OCR will process the image top to bottom, left to right.
 Resulting data will be an array of lines.
 In order to identify the specific part of the image we are looking for, my approach was to look for lines that include `"0 0"` as this is the start of the score for each player.
 The reason why I only chose to go with two 0s instead of `"0 0 0 0 0 0"` as per starting score values of each player was that due to changes in the background (as the scoreboard is transparent), OCR library would sometimes mistakenly identify zeros as other characters.

-Example of not correctly identifying 0s:
+Example of how the 0s are sometimes identified:

 ![Scoreboard example](./readme_screenshots/error-parse.png)